Ataxia: How to Qualify for Social Security Disability

 Ataxia is a neurological symptom that presents as loss of voluntary coordination of muscle movement.
 It most commonly occurs due to a deficiency in the nervous system or brain.
-A less severe form of ataxia is classified as dystaxia.
+A less severe form of this condition is classified as dystaxia.
 The most common occurrences of ataxia are attributed to the cerebellum, the portion of the brain responsible for motor control.
 Different neurological deficits in the cerebellum can lead to more specific diagnoses of truncal ataxia and appendicular ataxia.

 Click here to begin your application for disability benefits.